maarten-pennings/howto/c64mempart/readme.md

 Every new array (explicit or implicit `DIM`) pushes up `STREND`.
 This name is a bit confusing.
 As mentioned before, string characters are stored in the heap.
-The heap grows _down_ from `MEMSIZ` to `FRETOP`, until the later hits `STREND`.
+The heap grows _down_ from `MEMSIZ` to `FRETOP`, until the latter hits `STREND`.
 Hence the name.

 This explains all six pointers relevant for managing a BASIC program.
 The table below shows their zero page addresses.